 The focus of this exercise should be to work the lats and appropriate supporting muscles.
-Popular strap options Versa Gripps, Valeo, and Spud Inc.
+A popular strap option is Versa Gripps

 As you become more advanced and proficient in your technique, feel free to explosive with an explosive pull to the upper chest followed by a slow raising of the bar.
 Regardless of which repetition tempo you choose, you should remain in-control of the weight at all times.

 Pack Your Shoulders - Throughout the entire repetition keep the shoulders down and packed.
 While they don't have to be fully retracted at the top of the movement, they should be fully retracted when the bar is at or slightly above your upper chest.
 Failure to pack your shoulders will move the emphasis away from the lats and on to the arms and shoulders.